Reliable Agent Systems

 The system only advances when artifacts pass an external check.
 Failed work routes into diagnosis, not more guessing.

-Coding agents have different failure modes.
+Agents have different failure modes.

 • a clear objective

-• a workable model of the codebase
+• a workable view of the codebase or domain

 • verification against reality

-How those primitives are implemented can vary.
+How those are implemented can vary.

 What Ships